melexis/xunit2rst/README.rst

 the item ID.
 By default, the script adds *ITEST-* or *UTEST-* for integration or unit test reports, unless the prefixes already exist in the input file.

-Distinction between unit and integration test reports
+Distinction Between Unit and Integration Test Reports
 =====================================================

 Test reports that have a *testsuites* element as root in XML are treated as unit test reports.
 Otherwise the script